Want to Debug Latency?

 And sometimes latency is caused by computationally expensive code.
 For example, if you roll out a new version that is depending on a new compression library, you may experience higher latency than the usual.
 Being able to label profiler samples with an RPC name is critical to understand the cost of a particular RPC on your server.

-Latency is a critical measure to determine whether our systems are running normally or not.
-Even though metrics can tell whether there is a latency issue, we need additional signals and tools to analyze the situation further.
-Being able to correlate diagnostics signals with RPC names, host identifiers and environmental metadata allows us to look at various different signals from a particular problem site.
+Latency is a critical measure.
+We often set service level objectives (SLOs) based on latency.
+Even though metrics can be used to identify latency issues, we need additional signals and tools to analyze the situation further.
+Being able to correlate diagnostics signals with RPC names, host identifiers and environmental metadata allows us to look at various different signals from a particular problem site and solve the issue faster.